 What can I do in the Fermanagh Lakelands?

-You can walk the Cuilcagh Boardwalk, explore Magho Cliffs and Lough Navar Forest, enjoy lakeside trails in Castle Archdale, or wander the historic estate paths at Florence Court.
+You can walk the Cuilcagh Boardwalk, explore Magho Cliffs and Lough Navar Forest, follow lakeside trails in Castle Archdale, wander historic estate paths at Florence Court, and enjoy peaceful time beside the water.

 Are the Fermanagh Lakelands good for walking holidays?